FIU ReACH Lab | Current Projects & Findings

 National Institute on Minority Health and Health Disparities

 Smoking remains the leading cause of preventable disease and death in the US.
-Although rates of cigarette use are decreasing, e-cig use is increasing at a rapid pace, especially among Hispanic/Latina(o) youth.
+Although rates of cigarette use are decreasing, e-cigarette use is increasing at a rapid pace, especially among Hispanic/Latina(o) youth.
 A focus on this population is timely and urgent as this is the largest and most rapidly growing minority group in the country.
 Identifying malleable factors that contribute to vaping among Hispanic/Latina(o) youth that can be leveraged to prevent disease may help avert health disparities.
-This project will identify factors that influence the onset of vaping among adolescents and determine whether e-cig use leads to greater use of other substances.
-We will also examine whether e-cig use has a negative impact on brain functioning and structure using neuroimaging.
+The ACE Project identifies factors that influence the onset of vaping among adolescents and determine whether e-cigarette use leads to greater use of other substances.
+The ACE Project also examines whether e-cigarette use has a negative impact on brain functioning and structure using neuroimaging.

 18